John Hansson Steelman: Birth and parents

+Steelman was born Johan Hansson in Aronameck or Grays Ferry, Philadelphia, Pennsylvania.
+In 1693 he changed his name to John Hansson Steelman, from a combination of his mother's maiden name Stille and her husband's patronym, Måns.

 Marriage and family

 John Hansson Steelman married Maria or Mary Stalcop in 1679, in New Castle, Delaware.
 She was born in 1666 to Johan Andersson Stålkofta and Christina Carlsdotter.
 They had at least five children, including three sons, John Hans Steelman, Jr., Måns (sometimes spelled Mountz) Hans Steelman, and Peter Hans Steelman.

 Career as Indian trader and interpreter

 In the mid-1670s John Hansson moved with his parents to Senamensing (now Cinnaminson Township, New Jersey) in Burlington County.
 He married 13-year-old Maria Stalcop in 1679, and in 1687 Steelman bought 200 acres on Red Clay Creek, in partnership with Peter Stalcop, his brother-in-law.
 In 1693 Steelman and his family moved to Sahakitko, later known as Elk Landing in Cecil County, Maryland, where Steelman embarked on an Indian trading career.

 Steelman and his oldest son John were naturalized as residents of Cecil County by an act of the Maryland General Assembly in October 1695.
 By 1697 he was Maryland's chief interpreter in its dealings with the Indians of the upper Chesapeake Bay and Pennsylvania.
 He is called John Hance Tillman, or sometimes Tilghman, in the Maryland records.
 Steelman also established trade with the Shawnees at Pequea on the Susquehanna, and at Pechoquealin (now Smithfield Township, Monroe County, Pennsylvania) on the Delaware, before 1697.